2 Data

 2.2 Read Data into R

-To begin an analysis, read your data stored as a computer file into R. Your data organized as a data table exists somewhere as a data file stored somewhere on a computer system, your computer or a network, including the web.
+To begin an analysis, read your data stored as a computer file into R. Your data, organized as a data table, exists somewhere as a data file stored somewhere on a computer system, your computer or a network, including the web.
 Here is how you access your data.

-function, then analyze specific variables in that data table, each referenced by its name.
+Read the data table into an R data frame (table) with the Read() function, then analyze specific variables in that data table, each referenced by its name.

 The data table can exist in one of many different formats, including Excel.
 Figure 2.2 shows a data table as an Excel file named employee.xlsx stored on a (Macintosh) computer.
 Figure 2.1 shows the first several lines of this data table in detail.